-Halloween is right around the corner and candy is everywhere, but nothing beats a traditonal handspun candy store.
-Cape Cod has many of these authentic New England style homemade candy shops, up and down the coast to fulfill any sweet tooth, any time of the year.
-The candy stores we have found on the Cape are mostly family-run and each offer a unique experience spanning from handcrafted gourmet chocolates and superior fudge to sea salt caramels, old fashioned puff candy, sticky sweet salt water taffy and every kind of gummy candy inbetween!
+Cape Cod has many authentic New England style homemade candy shops that will fulfill any sweet tooth, any time of the year.
+Many are family-run and each offer a unique experience spanning from handcrafted gourmet chocolates to sea salt caramels, old fashioned puff candy, sticky sweet salt water taffy and every kind of gummy candy inbetween!

 We have selected the 10 candy stores below based on reviews, unique selections and our own personal experiences.
-Pick up a decadent treat for yourself – the holidays or bring your kids — these are not to be missed!
+These are not to be missed for a delicious sweet treat!

 Chequessett Chocolate (North Truro)

-We carefully handcraft our chocolate from sustainably grown cacao beans at our workshop in North Truro.
-Blending high quality cacao with the purest ingredients available, our chocolate is exceptional in taste and wholesomely decadent.
+They carefully handcraft their chocolate from sustainably grown cacao beans.
+Blending high quality cacao with the purest ingredients available, their chocolate is exceptional in taste and wholesomely decadent.

 Hot Chocolate Sparrow (Orleans)

-With the love of chocolate and a loan, The Chocolate Sparrow was started, a simple candy shop, in 1989 in North Eastham.
-Gradually the art of making fine chocolate was learned and the business of selling it.
+The Chocolate Sparrow was started, a simple candy shop, in 1989 in North Eastham.
 In 1991 a summer shop was opened in Wellfleet.
-Two years later in Orleans, The Hot Chocolate Sparrow opened, a cafe complete with coffee from around the world, desserts of every indulgence, and homemade hand-dipped chocolates.
+Two years later in Orleans, The Hot Chocolate Sparrow opened, a cafe complete with coffee from around the world, desserts of every indulgence, and of course homemade hand-dipped chocolates.

 Kandy Korner (Hyannis)

-Kandy Korner Gifts has been in business for over forty years and is located on Main Street in Hyannis, MA.
+Kandy Korner Gifts has been in business for over forty years and is centrally located.
 It is both a candy store and gift shop, catering to all ages.
 Most of Kandy Korner’s products are made right on the site, such as their homemade salt water taffy, chocolates, fudge and ice cream.

 Chatham Candy Manor (Chatham)